Code-Institute-Submissions/MS1-Catsitting/README.md

       - <ins>As a first time visitor,</ins>
         - I want a responsive website so that I can view the website across different devices.
-        - I want to be able to easily navigate across the website so that I can quickly find information.
+        - I want to be able to easily navigate across the website so that I can find information quickly.
-        - I want to read about the company's services so that I can assess whether they fit my needs
+        - I want to read about the company's services so that I can assess whether they fit my needs.
         - I want to look at prices so that I can check wether I can afford their services.

       - <ins>As a returning visitor</ins>
         - I want to read customer testimonials so that I can assess if the company is reliable and professional.
-        - I want to read more about the company so that I can assess its credentials, professionalism and cat friendliness.
+        - I want to read more about the company so that I can assess its credentials and professionalism.
         - I want to access contact options so that I can reach the company for further queries.
         - I want to view the areas where the company operates so that I can check that they provide services where I live.